 In football, teams have playbooks that pull together the strengths and skills of that team into choreographed plays where everyone knows their role.
 Even though each opponent may be different, the playbook has enough options to navigate these scenarios.

-Positioning is the playbook for your startup, informing how you bring your product to your target audience.
+Your positioning statement is the playbook for your startup, informing how you bring your product to your target audience.
 You’ll take into account your startup’s competitors, alternatives, differentiators, specific value to customer, pricing, packaging and more.
 This is where the art happens, and it should be under constant iteration, update and refining.

 The outputs of positioning are often a bunch of processes and collateral.
 Things like your sales and onboarding process, marketing collateral like case studies, one pagers, and even your website messaging are all part of your positioning.